A payday loan, also called a small amount loan, lets you borrow up to $2,000. You have between 16 days and one year to pay it back.

 - You can get an advance payment of your Centrelink benefit.

 - Most people who receive a Centrelink payment can apply.

-You can apply for an advance payment through the Department of Human Service's website.
+You can apply for an advance payment through the Service Australia website.

 Help paying your bills and fines

 If you're struggling to pay your bills, don't get a payday loan.
 Talk to your service provider straight away.
-They can help you work out a plan to pay bills or fines in installments.
+They can help you work out a payment plan to pay bills or fines.

 The government and some community organisations offer rebates and vouchers that can help you pay utility or phone bills.